When Halloween rolls around, I’m transformed into a kid again. Suddenly, all things creepy, scary, and gross are The Best Things Ever.

 Elmer’s Liquid School Glue, Premium Clear, Washable, 1 Gallon, 1 Count – Great For Making SlimeFood Coloring Liqua-Gel – 6 Color Rainbow Kit in .75 fl. oz.
 (20ml) BottlesPurex Sta-Flo Liquid Starch, 64 OunceOriginal Stationery Arts and Crafts Glitter Shake Jars, Extra Fine, 24 Multi color Set

 Our favorite slime ratio is one part glue, 3/4 part water, and one part starch.
 Slime can be tricky, so check out this post for a detailed explanation on how to make foolproof slime and how to fix any possible issues that come up.
-This recipe does contain Borax, so if you’re looking for an alternative, try our baking soda slime recipe.
-We also have an edible slime recipe!

 - First, mix the glue, water, and food coloring.